Testing Areas that will be investigated within the Mindtooth project.

 1.1 DESCRIPTION OF THE DIFFERENT TESTING AREAS

-In this section, a general explanation of the application areas that will be investigated within the Mindtooth project is provided.
+In this section, a general explanation of the application areas that have been investigated within the Mindtooth project is provided.

 1.1.1 Automotive Simulators